Choose a language:

 scraping shopping botScraping bots

-Like in the example above, scraping shopping bots work by monitoring web pages to facilitate online purchases.
-These bots could scrape pricing info, inventory stock, and similar information.
+Scraping shopping bots work by monitoring web pages to facilitate online purchases.
+These bots scrape pricing information, inventory availability, and similar information so they can act the moment there's an opportunity for profit.

 footprinting shopping botFootprinting bots

-Footprinting is like scraping, but involves the bot probing and scanning the website.
+Footprinting is like scraping, but involves the bot probing and scanning the website for hidden pages.
 For example, a footprinting bot could search for live web URLs that haven’t yet been made public.

 When the manager of a U.K.-based reseller group was asked how he bought so many PlayStation 5 consoles he answered: “We knew where to go before they announced it”.
 That’s footprinting in action.